 Look at the data you’ve collected side by side with the metrics you gathered from your analysis of your own processes.
 You may want to layer your performance metrics on top of your process diagrams or map out your competitor’s processes to more easily see where you’re falling behind.

 As you analyze the comparisons, try to identify what causes the gaps in your process.
 For example, do you have enough people and are they sufficiently trained to perform assigned tasks?
 Perhaps there are multiple steps that can be automated or combined to streamline workflow.
 Brainstorm ideas to effectively and efficiently fill those gaps.

 6. Create a plan

-Create a plan to implement changes that you have identified as being the best to close performance gaps.
+Create a plan to implement agreed-on changes that you have identified as being the best to close performance gaps.
 Implementation requires total buy-in from the top down.
 Your plan must include clearly defined goals and should be written with the company’s culture in mind to help minimize any pushback you may get from employees.

 7. Implement the changes

 Closely monitor the changes and employee performance.
 If new processes are not running smoothly as expected, identify areas that need to be tweaked.
 Make sure all employees understand their jobs, are well trained, and have the expertise to complete their assigned tasks.

 Document all processes and make sure all employees have access to documentation and instructions so that all are on the same page working toward the same goal.